Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/Concept-Of-Baselining.md

 These are few reasons why Baselining / Snapshotting would be important feature as part of software application that manages requirements.

 #### Where does Baseline fit in the given structure

 Baselines are associated with Project.
 It does not matter if you include all the requirements into Baseline or just few from the given project.
 Every baseline shall be linked to only one project and on the other hand a given project can have zero to many baselines associated with it.

 #### Can Baseline be associated with Requirement Type?

 ItemzAPP shall support baselines to be associated with project and not with requirements type.
-It’s possible that a baseline might include requirements that are included within a single requirement type within a project but baseline itself shall be linked to the project itself.
+It’s possible that a baseline might include requirements that are included within a single requirement type within a project but baseline shall be linked to the project itself.

 #### How will Baseline data be stored in the repository?